ktmeaton/obsidian-public/academic/Eaton_et_al._2022_Plague_in_Denmark_1000-1800.md

 We detected _Y. pestis_ in 7 archaeological sites using PCR assays and targeted sequencing (\*@fig:1.PRE_map A).
 Across the 7 sites, 8.3% of individuals (13/157) tested positive for _Y. pestis_, ranging from 3.3% at Ribe Lindegärden to 14.3% at Hågerup.
 This positivity rate could be considered an underestimate of the 'true' prevalence of _Y. pestis_ in Danish populations, due to variable DNA preservation.
 On the other hand, it may be an overestimate due to the osteological paradox [@wood1992OsteologicalParadoxProblems], in which mortality is selective and the deceased are not representative of the living population.
 While the exact extrapolation is unclear, our _Y. pestis_ positivity rate (3.3 - 14.3%) does align with mortality estimates (5 - 20%) during the later epidemics of the medieval and early modern period [@dewitte2017BlackDeathBodies; @slavin2021OutWestFormation].

-Of the 13 plague-positive individuals, 9 had sufficient sequencing depth (>3X) of the _Y. pestis_ chromosome for phylogenetic analysis (\*@fig:1.PRE_timeline C).
+Of the 13 plague-positive individuals, 9 had sufficient sequencing depth (>3X) of the _Y. pestis_ chromosome for phylogenetic analysis (\*@fig:1.PRE_timeline D).
 To estimate a time-scaled phylogeny and dates for these 9 samples, we fit a relaxed molecular clock to an alignment of _Y. pestis_ genomes which included 40 other isolates (\*@fig:1.PRE_map B).
 We observed that all Danish strains clustered strongly (posterior: 1.0) within the known diversity of medieval and early modern _Y. pestis_ in Europe (\*@fig:1.PRE_timetree).
 We found no evidence to suggest that Neolithic lineages of _Y. pestis_ in Scandinavia (5000 YBP) [@rascovan2019EmergenceSpreadBasal] left descendants in medieval Danish populations.
 If long-term persistence of _Y. pestis_ did occur in this region, it fell outside the geographic and temporal scope of this study.

 We found no evidence of _Y. pestis_ in Denmark between 1000 and 1300 CE.
 The factors influencing the preservation of ancient DNA are wide-ranging and complex, thus the absence of evidence cannot prove evidence of absence.
 That being said, we sampled a minimum of 85 individuals and a maximum of 165 individuals that pre-date the 14^th^ century (\*@fig:1.PRE_timeline A).
 Taking the mean positivity rate observed in this study (8.3%), we would expect to detect _Y. pestis_ in 7 to 13 individuals from this time frame if it were present.
 We therefore interpret our negative results from this period as tentative evidence that _Y. pestis_ was a relatively new pathogen in medieval Denmark, that did not become abundant and/or widespread until at least the 14^th^ century.